Distinguished NIAS Lorentz Fellowship 1

 Distinguished NIAS Lorentz Fellowship

-The Distinguished NIAS Lorentz Fellowship (DNLF) is awarded annually to a leading researcher to work on innovative research that bridges the humanities and/or social sciences with the natural, life and/or technological sciences.
+The Distinguished NIAS Lorentz Fellowship (DNLF) is awarded annually to a leading researcher to work on innovative research that bridges the humanities and/or social sciences with the natural and/or technological sciences.
 Distinguished NIAS Lorentz Fellows are nominated by prominent figures from within the Dutch academic community.
-The call for the DNLF nominations for the academic year 2025 - 2026 opens on 15 January 2024.
-The submission deadline is 18 March 2024, 12.00h PM (noon) CET.
+The call for the DNLF nominations for the academic year 2026 - 2027 opens on 15 January 2025.
+The submission deadline is 17 March 2025, 12.00h PM (noon) CET.

 A Distinguished NIAS Lorentz Fellowship consists of:

-• A fellowship at NIAS for 5 months from September 2025 – January 2026.
-It includes a private office and participation in a diverse and interdisciplinary community and, if applicable, accommodation or travel expenses.
+• A fellowship at NIAS for 5 months from September 2026 – January 2027.
+It includes a private office and participation in a diverse and interdisciplinary community and, if applicable, either accommodation or travel expenses.

-• A workshop at the Lorentz Center on the fellowship topic, with full organizational support and a budget of € 20,000.
+• A workshop at the Lorentz Center on the fellowship topic, with full organisational support and a budget of € 20,000.

 How to nominate